 - 1. Log into Pulse One as an administrator. - 2.
-Click the Appliances menu and then the Appliances tab. - The Appliances tab displays all current appliances. - 3.
-Select an appliance whose Pulse One Status is status Connected. - 4.
+Click the Appliances menu and then the Appliances tab.

+- 3. Select an appliance whose Pulse One Status is status Connected. - 4.
 In the panel on the right, select Configuration History.
 This displays the configuration changes history for the appliance, including timestamps for each change. - 5.
 Expand the required timestamp to view the changes made at that time.
 For example: